zalando-incubator/zelt/docs/Contributing.rst

 '''''''''''

 - All source code is formatted using black_.

-- flake8_ does not find any problems in the :mod:`zelt` module tree.

 - All non-private functions are reasonably covered by unit tests runnable with Pytest_ (via ``make test``).